ANNUAL REPORT 2024-25

 In 2016, Bronwyn was appointed as the Presiding Commissioner with the Queensland Productivity Commission (QPC) to lead the Inquiry into service delivery in Queensland’s remote and discrete Indigenous communities.
 She worked on the Inquiry into manufacturing, the Inquiry into Imprisonment and Recidivism in Queensland (2019) and the Queensland Recycling Review (2019).

 Bronwyn has worked for both state and federal levels of government and has a long history of direct involvement in Aboriginal and Torres Strait Islander community-based organisations spanning over 30 years.
-She was Chairperson of the Bidgerdii Community Health Service for some nine years, a Director of Anglicare Central Queensland, Link-Up (Qld), has assisted in the establishment of community organisations, and served on numerous community committees in Central Queensland, Ipswich, Brisbane and at state and national levels.
+She was Chairperson of the Bidgerdii Community Health Service for some 9 years, a Director of Anglicare Central Queensland, Link-Up (Qld), has assisted in the establishment of community organisations, and served on numerous community committees in Central Queensland, Ipswich, and Brisbane, and at state and national levels.

 Bronwyn is a member of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Research Advisory Committee, the Beyond Blue National Research Advisory Committee, the Queensland Archives Committee, a judge for some of Queensland’s leading awards, and participates on numerous other Queensland and national annual awards committees.
 Professor Fredericks has served as a member of the Australian Research Council’s (ARC) College of Experts for two terms, is a Fellow of the Academy of Social Science of Australia (FASSA) and Australian Academy of Humanities (AAH).